 The Village School actively promotes and embraces music as a fundamental educational and cultural activity for our students.
 Weekly music classes and activities are designed to immerse our children in all the joy and enlightenment that music brings.
 In addition to learning to use their voice as an instrument, they are also taught how to read music, and have exposure to a wide variety of instruments and musical genres.

 In the fall and spring of each school year, the school sponsors concert performances that give all our young musicians a chance to demonstrate everything they’ve learned in the music program.
+Click here to see some examples of what students learn in Music Class.

 Students additionally have the opportunity to participate in chorus, band, or the Strings Program, all of which culminate in performances.